the practical kitchen

 homemade whipped honey butter.

 Learn how to make whipped honey butter at home in just 15 minutes with this easy recipe.
-It’s absolutely incredible on my fresh-baked brioche dinner rolls and no-knead whole wheat bread but also so good on pancakes, waffles, and soft brown bread, too.
+Homemade honey butter is absolutely incredible on my fresh-baked brioche dinner rolls and no-knead whole wheat bread but also excellent on pancakes, waffles, and brown bread, too.
 No matter what you put it on, you'll love this rich, sweet, buttery spread!

 close up of fluffy whipped honey butter in a glass jar with a honey wand in front of it.

-When I first started making my easy homemade stand mixer butter, it was inevitable that making flavored butters would soon follow (I hyperfixate on things I like, okay?).
-That recipe makes about 6 ounces of butter, but I've written this recipe to use just 4 ounces (1 stick, aka ½ cup) of American-style unsalted butter, so you can use store-bought butter just as easily.
+When I first started making my easy homemade stand mixer butter, it was inevitable that making flavored butters would soon follow (I hyperfixate, okay?).
+That recipe makes about 6 ounces of butter, but I've written this recipe to use just 4 ounces (1 stick, aka ½ cup, aka 8 tablespoons) of American-style unsalted butter, so you can use store-bought butter just as easily.

 The combination of creamy butter and sweet honey is so irresistible.
 It whips up in just a few minutes, but makes whatever you put it on feel like it came from a cute little pastry shop or restaurant.